dev-whoan/mapi/README.md

 ### database Property

-database property define RDB connect information.
+database property define Database connect information.
 If any of config is wrong, hence MAPI cannot connect to the database, MAPI will be shutdown with database error.

+`type`: Type of Database.
+Now only supports MySQL, MariaDB, MongoDB.
+(Value: `mysql, mongo`)

-`id`: User id of RDB
+`id`: User id of Database

-`password`: User password of RDB
+`password`: User password of Database

-`host`: Hostname of RDB
+`host`: Hostname of Database

-`port`: Port of RDB
+`port`: Port of Database

-`scheme`: Database(scheme) to use.
-It must be created in the RDB.
+`scheme`: Database(scheme, collection) to use.
+It must be created in the Database.

 ### jwt Property